JayceBordelon/test/README.md

-### Hey 131 TA's here is the base repo solutions for the recursive studio tomorrow!! feel free to use thie template repo to ensure yall's understanding!
+### Hey 131 TA's here is the base repo solutions for the recursive studio tomorrow!! feel free to use thie template repo to ensure yall's understanding, but please do not share with the students!